When determining child support guidelines in the State of Colorado, there are numerous factors taken into consideration.

 - Essentially, this means the Court may assign an income amount the judge believes the parent could, or should, earn.

-- in the process of completing an educational program that is reasonably expected to better that person’s chances of getting a job at the end of the program, finishing in a reasonable amount of time – for example, the judge is more likely to find this exception is met if someone has one semester left before obtaining a bachelor’s degree, rather than if a person just begins a four-year bachelor’s degree program at the time of the hearing.
+For example, the judge is more likely to find this exception is met if someone has one semester left before obtaining a bachelor’s degree, rather than if a person just begins a four-year bachelor’s degree program at the time of the hearing.

 Should you have any questions about your situation, contact us to schedule a free, 30-minute consultation.